TDI: 2 What's this?

 More Day Trips from Nairobi

-Keep in mind, Nairobi is a 5 million-people city with terrible traffic.
+Keep in mind, Nairobi is a 5-million-person city with terrible traffic.
 That said, make sure you start your day early, before heading to any of these destinations.

 - Karura Forest Reserve – In the northern outskirt of the city, you’ll find a 15-meter waterfall, exotic gardens, Lily Lake, and plenty of monkeys jumping up and down the trees.
 Locals like to come here for cycling.

 - Bomas of Kenya – This popular museum complex presents the costumes and heritage of various Kenyan tribes.
-The outdoor portion of the museum contains the replicas of the traditional homes of every ethnic group, while indoor is reserved for various performances and exhibitions.
+The outdoor portion of the museum contains replicas of the traditional homes of every ethnic group, while the indoor portion is reserved for various performances and exhibitions.

 - The Oloolua Nature Trail is a 3.5-kilometer loop trail with waterfalls, popular for birdwatching.
 There are definitely opportunities to spot some wildlife as well.